 Women on average tend to live longer than men, so they are at greater risk of developing eye health conditions associated with aging, such as age-related macular degeneration and glaucoma.
-Women also have health issues associated with fluctuations in hormones due to pregnancy and menopause which can affect their vision, and dry eye syndrome with severe symptoms also affects more than 3.2 million women middle-aged or older in the United States.
-Women also have a higher prevalence of thyroid eye disease, cataract, autoimmune disorders such as lupus and Sjogren’s syndrome, and refractive errors.
+Women also have health issues associated with fluctuations in hormones due to pregnancy and menopause which can affect their vision.
+Additionally, dry eye syndrome with severe symptoms also affects more than 3.2 million women middle-aged or older in the United States.
+Women also have a higher prevalence of thyroid eye disease, cataracts, autoimmune disorders such as lupus and Sjogren’s syndrome, and refractive errors.

 So, what can women do to maintain healthy eyes and vision?
 We will share some of our top tips for women to maintain their healthy eyes and vision.

-Don’t smoke.
 Smoking is bad for your eye health and vision and can lead to an increased risk of developing age-related macular degeneration and cataracts.
-If you currently smoke, work with your doctor on a plan to quit as this will not only benefit you for your eye health and vision, but also for your overall health.
+If you currently smoke, work with your doctor on a plan to quit as this will not only benefit your eye health and vision but also your overall health.

-Wear quality sunglasses.
 Beyond having more comfortable vision when you’re driving or engaging in outdoor activities, quality sunglasses protect your eyes from the sun’s UV rays.
 Exposure to UV rays over time can lead to serious eye issues such as age-related macular degeneration and cataracts.
 According to the American Optometric Association, sunglasses should block out 99 to 100% of both UV-A and UV-B rays.
-If you wear eyeglasses, then you would benefit from wearing a pair of quality prescription sunglasses, but even if you don’t rely on eyeglasses or contact lenses to see well, you still need to wear quality sunglasses whenever you’re driving or engaging in outdoor activities.
+If you wear eyeglasses, then you would benefit from wearing a pair of quality prescription sunglasses.
+However, even if you don’t rely on eyeglasses or contact lenses to see well, you still need to wear quality sunglasses whenever you’re driving or engaging in outdoor activities.